jessegmeyerlab/proteomics-tutorial/manuscript.md

 #### Immunodepletion:
 This method is used for depletion of proteins having high abundance in plasma or serum on the basis of the specific interaction of these proteins with their respective antibodies (antigen-antibody interaction) [@PMID:27896769].
-It has high specificity and commercial kits are also readily available, but it is expensive, has limited sample loading and can result in non-specific binding [@PMID:31617391].
+Immunodepletion has high specificity and commercial kits based on columns (Agilent MARS column) or loose beads (Thermo-Fisher High-Select depletions beads) both deplete the Top 14 most abundant protein in blood and are also readily available but expensive.
+For some protocols, non-specific binding to these immunodepletion columns or beads by proteins of interest is highly dependent on washing conditions [@PMID:31617391].

 #### Combinatorial peptide ligand library:
 This method is used for partial depletion of major proteins i.e., those with high abundance and for relative enrichment of lower and medium abundant proteins [@PMID:18451796].